 Understanding employment background checks and what background checks show is important, because a “criminal” background check is often synonymous with a “regular” background check.
 It reveals information that can prohibit someone not just from obtaining employment, but also from renting, adopting, getting a bank loan, and impacts many other big life events.

-Warrants often appear up on what is known as a comprehensive background check that explores local jurisdictions and police databases.
+Warrants often appear on what is known as a comprehensive records check that explores local jurisdictions and police databases.
 Fortunately, there are ways to find out if a warrant is in your criminal history.
-Depending on how the search is performed and what county the warrant has been served in, this may only apply to a level 1 background check.
+Depending on how the search is performed and what county the warrant has been served in, this may only apply to a level 1 check.

-This is because warrants will appear on your criminal background check if it is a search warrant submitted by a police officer to the court or a bench warrant issued by a judge themselves.
+This is because warrants will appear on your criminal background check if it is a search warrant submitted by a police officer to the court or a bench warrant issued by a judge.

 A criminal background check reveals convictions, arrests, and even pending proceedings, but familiarity with the rules in your state is important, as every municipality and state has its own set of rules.
 This includes how warrants are treated by those running your criminal inquiry, as well as ways to remove or expunge warrants.

 However, be warned that even if nothing shows up on a local check, a warrant could be visible at the federal level.
-This is why the very first step you should take is completing a federal warrant search.
+This is why the very first step you should take is completing a check for federal warrants.
 This will show active warrants for every county in the country.

-unfortunately, the criminal justice system is often very confusing, so you’ll need to know if the police actually filed the paperwork for your warrant.
-In most cases, this will happen when an actual arrest is made (do arrests without conviction show up on a background check).
+Unfortunately, the criminal justice system is often very confusing, so you’ll need to know if the police actually filed the paperwork for your warrant.
+In most cases, this will happen when an actual arrest, with or without conviction, is made.

 Background Check: What Type of Warrants Won’t Show Up?

 Can you pass a background check with a warrant?
-Whether a warrant shows up on a background check depends on what type of warrant there is on someone’s record.
+Whether a warrant appears on a background investigation depends on what type of warrant there is on someone’s record.

 That’s because background checks tell a potential employer, landlord, or bank, comprehensive information about criminal activity (or lack thereof).
 The verification process explained below is the best way to see if a warrant has been created in someone’s name.

-But, the process for updating the databases that are searched for background checks take time.
+However, the process for updating the databases that are searched for background checks takes time.
 In other words, the database may not be fully updated yet with your warrant.
 Furthermore, depending on what type of warrant was issued, it may or may not show up.

 Regardless, you should check the databases below as soon as possible.